 Peri-implantitis is a condition in which the tissue around an implant becomes subject to inflammation.
 It is mostly caused by the accumulation of food particles in the implant region.
 Peri-implantitis provokes bone loss around the implant.

 Poor Oral Hygiene And Compliance

-Once your implant has been inserted and the tooth is replaced, your dentist would emphasize the need of maintaining good oral hygiene and making regular visits for a routine check-up.
+Once your implant has been inserted and the tooth is replaced, your dentist would emphasize the need to maintain good oral hygiene and make regular visits for a routine check-up.
 Accumulation of food particles and debris in the implant region ignites the process of inflammation and may ultimately lead to implant failure.
 Failure to keep up with dental appointments may also lead to unprecedented events.